joaks1/PyMsBayes/doc/source/tutorials/configuration.rst

         The number in this column is used to scale for differences in mutation rates among taxa and/or loci.
-        In our :ref:`example configuration file<sample_config>`, we are assuming that the mitochondrial locus ("locus-mt") is evolving four-times faster than the other loci (hence, the "4.0" in this fourth column for the three rows representing the mitochondrial locus).
+        In our :ref:`example configuration file<sample_config>`, we are assuming that the mitochondrial locus ("mito-1") is evolving four-times faster than the other loci (hence, the "4.0" in this fourth column for the three rows representing the mitochondrial locus).
     Columns 5 and 6---Number of gene copies from Populations 1 and 2